 What the heck do I mean by ‘tech’?

 Time to talk about what I mean by that mega-umbrella term ‘tech’.
 This doesn’t have a pretty definition.
 In the context of this article, it’s a distinction between GRC, other security processes, security people management, and everything else InfoSec (a partially spurious distiction given aforementioned points about technical components of GRC, plus the fact tech doesn’t happen as if by magic.
-There are a hugely underestimated number of processes, people inputs, and non-technical risks to tackle to make tech useful , but it mirrors a mainstream view).
+There are a hugely underestimated number of processes, people inputs, and non-technical risks to tackle to make tech useful).

 A definitive list of roles outside GRC?
 Impossible right now, although Lesley Carhart (@hacks4pancakes) has done an incredible starter for 10 on her blog.
 There will be more valuable diversity insights if we do more of that, and get better at defining what makes us good at roles.
 We’ve struggled because it keeps evolving, and responsibilities can be split 100 ways, each way easily constituting a full-time job with distinctive skills.
 By contrast, in smaller firms, all that can coalesce round a couple of blokes employed to ‘do security’.

 I’m an example of that multiplicity.
 Like many others, I started late then bounced around before ‘falling’ into security (my early background was a business degree, customer services, IT support, desktop and network engineering, then consulting on network security, identity and access solutions).
 That evolved, via a number of corporate ITSec and InfoSec roles, into GRC, because I was driven to better represent the work and outputs of my peers.

 Would I have taken a more direct route had the opportunity arisen?
 Maybe, but I do remember feeling IT and security was the preserve of boys who started to code before their voices broke.
 A world I assumed (in the absence of other evidence), I was excluded from before the career choice ever occurred to me…and I’m not alone in that perception.
 The only reason I’m where I am right now is because an IT helpdesk recruited on potential not experience.

 How impactful is a lack female tech role models and peers?